ZionHolder/AI-Prompt-Engineer/project_files/README.md

 prompt better.
 A lot more can be done and added to this project, however, finishing my certificate is a priority so I must press on the the next.
 This is also why the front-end is very minimalistic.
 This was done intentionally to keep the focus on the functionality and how nice the UI/UX looks.

+Potential Improvements:
+- More can be added to the prompt engineer model's prompt so that the improved query can include context, output formatting and more.
+- An agent can be used to select models to use for output as tools.
+Each tool/model will have more specific in-depth instructions for each prompting style available.
+- Add CSS to improve the UI and UX.
+- Add memory usage for the models.

 ## Table of Contents

 * [Installation](#installation)